loudml/loudml-python/README.rst

     >>> print(models[0]['state'])
     {'trained': False}

-Long running commands return a `Job` class instance that can be used to track the progress of the job or cancel it. `loudml` uses `tqdm <https://pypi.org/project/tqdm/>`_ to display progress information.
+Long running commands eg training return a job name.
+Use `loudml.jobs.id(job_name)` to create a class instance and then track the progress of the job or cancel it. `loudml` uses `tqdm <https://pypi.org/project/tqdm/>`_ to display progress information.